zynxhealth/documentation/README.md

 Known Minor Issues:

-* Copyright symbol is not encoded properly, however its in the copyright element so its still clear that it is a copyright.
+* Copyright symbol is not encoded properly, however it is in the copyright element so it is still clear that it is a copyright.
-* Paging URL in Bundle not currently corect, it excludes PlanDefinition resource name.
+* Paging URL in Bundle not currently correct, it excludes PlanDefinition resource name.
 Paging not functional.

 Future Work NOT in Beta 2

 * Expect continued implementation of additional search features in FHIR.
 Including Paging.
 * Implementation of "metadata" endpoint with CapabilityStatement.
-* Specification of profile for search on focus an venue.
+* Specification of profile for search on focus and venue.
 * We are committed to implementing the applicable portions of the FHIR standard as it relates to our Clinical Content.

 ## <a id="CDS"></a>Clinical Decision Support Content